Tony Roman: Return to municipal politics

 Roman did not seek re-election to the House of Commons in 1988 but instead endorsed Micheal O'Brien as the Progressive Conservative Candidate.
-Micheal O'Brien was one of the community leaders who had convinced Roman to run as a "Coalition" independent in 1984.
+O'Brien was one of the community leaders who had convinced Roman to run as a "coalition" independent in 1984.
 Roman was returned as mayor of Markham, defeating Carole Bell, who had succeeded Roman as mayor upon his appointment as York chairman in 1984.
 He was easily re-elected in the 1991 municipal elections.

 Community involvement

 Roman (along with financial backing from his uncle and businessman Stephen Boleslav Roman) was instrumental in the design and construction of the Cathedral of the Transfiguration, a large Slovak Byzantine church built on open land in northwestern Markham.

 Death

 Roman died while still in office as Mayor in 1992.

 Honours

 Roman's name lives on in Markham: